Data-driven modeling of multiscale phenomena with applications to fluid turbulence

-\textit{Conclusions---}Taken together, the closed system of equations \eqref{eq:les}, \eqref{eq:ngmr} and \eqref{eq:R} defines an effective field theory which describes incompressible fluid turbulence up to the cutoff scale $\Delta$.
+{Taken together, the closed system of equations \eqref{eq:les}, \eqref{eq:ngmr} and \eqref{eq:R} defines an EFT which describes incompressible fluid turbulence up to the cutoff scale $\Delta$.
+It should be emphasized that, since the same equations with the same coefficients are inferred from nine different data sets, the form of the EFT is quite general and independent of our choice of the flows F1, F2, and F3.
+On the other hand, since the training data represents $Re> 10^4$, it may or may not extend to lower $Re$.
 By construction, this theory is explicitly equivariant with respect to translations and rotations but also turns out to be explicitly Galilean-invariant, as it should.
-Not only is the resulting description more accurate and general than state-of-the-art LES models{---at least in two spatial dimensions---}it is explicit and easily interpretable, which allows one to make specific predictions.
-For example, at scales $\Delta$ small compared to the size of large-scale coherent structures, the energy flux is dominated by the contribution from the $C$ tensor and scales as $\Delta^4$, which is not directly implied by the fundamental model \eqref{eq:fm}. {Our data-driven framework also identifies two methodological problems with traditional modeling approaches.
+Not only is the resulting description more accurate and general than state-of-the-art LES models---at least in two spatial dimensions---it is explicit and easily interpretable, which allows one to make specific predictions.
+For example, at scales $\Delta$ small compared to the size of large-scale coherent structures, the energy flux is dominated by the contribution from the $C$ tensor and scales as $\Delta^4$, which is not directly implied by the fundamental model \eqref{eq:fm}.
+Our data-driven framework also identifies two methodological problems with traditional modeling approaches.
 Accurate description of inter-scale fluxes requires introduction of additional fields describing subgrid scales which are missing in all LES models.
-Moreover, these fields must have a tensor structure, unlike the most common RANS models such as $k-\epsilon$, $k-\omega$, and Spalart-Allmaras, which all employ scalar fields.}
+Moreover, these fields must have a tensor structure, unlike the most common RANS models such as $k-\epsilon$, $k-\omega$, and Spalart-Allmaras, which all employ scalar fields \cite{launder1974, wilcox2008, spalart1992}.}

-{The traditional modeling approach has required decades of slow iterative progress and numerous---and often poorly justified---phenomenological assumptions to develop the current generation of LES models.
-In contrast, the framework presented here is both far more efficient and produces more accurate SGS models.
-Most importantly, it} requires a minimal number of ingredients: the fundamental model (which could also be derived in a data-driven way \cite{gurevich2024}), some of the fundamental symmetries of the problem, dimensional analysis, and no specific phenomenological assumptions.
-Hence, it should readily generalize to other multiscale problems {described by equations with quadratic nonlinearities, as discussed in the SI}.